noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 _NOTE: Most mutations that involve a transfer of value or alteration of blockchain data or metadata will need to be authorized via the blockchain, which means an approval request will appear in your Enjin Wallet._

 ## Logging in and Authenticating Your Requests
 You will need to **authenticate your requests** made via the Trusted Cloud.
-To authenticate your request, you will need an access token.

 Use this request to get your access token:

 [Login](../examples/Login.gql)